shabados/presenter/CONTRIBUTING.md

 Any line of the commit message cannot be longer than 100 characters!
 This allows the message to be read easily on GitHub as well as in various git tools.

-The footer should contain a closing reference to an issue if any, such as `Closes #21`.
+The footer should contain references to any issues, such as `Closes #21` or `Related #75`.

+Using keywords in the footer, such as `Close, Closes, Fix, Fixes #32`, will automatically close an issue when the corresponding commit is merged.

 Examples:
 ```